CAPS - Atlantic

 Evaluation Criteria

 Note 3: Research projects will receive a 10% deduction per day accepted after deadline.
-After 5 days the research project will receive a mark of zero.

-Note 5: Students have four years to complete the program starting from when they start Sensory Development & Wine Styles.
+Note 4: Students have four years to complete the program starting from when they start Sensory Development & Wine Styles.

 Location